sectrean/di-kit/README.md

 ### Create the Container

-Use `NewContainer` on application startup to create a `Container`.
+Use `di.NewContainer()` on application startup to create a `Container`.
 Register services using `di.WithService()` [functional options](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis) with a *value* or *constructor function*.

 A *value* can be a struct or a pointer to a struct.
-When the value type is requested from the `Container`, this value will be returned.
-The service will be registered as the value's actual type, even if the variable is declared as an interface.
+The service will be registered as the value's actual type, (even if the variable is declared as an interface).
+When the type is resolved from the `Container`, this value will be returned.
 A service registered with a value is referred to as a *value service*.

 A *constructor function* may accept any parameters.
 The function must return a service, and may also return an error.
-When the service is requested from the `Container`, the function is called with the parameters resolved from the container.
 The service will be registered as the function's return type, which can be a struct, a pointer to a struct, or an interface.
+When the service type is requested from the `Container`, the function is called with the parameters resolved from the container.
 A service registered with a function is referred to as a *function service*.

 ```go
 logger := slog.New(/*...*/)